JS Chihaya: Construction and career

 Chihaya was laid down on 13 October 1997 at Mitsui Engineering and Shipbuilding, Tamano and launched on 8 October 1998.
 The vessel was commissioned on 17 March 2000.

-The government, which received a request from Ehime Prefecture to search for survivors of the Ehime Maru incident that occurred on February 10, 2001, requested the Defense Agency respond.
+The government, which received a request from Ehime Prefecture to search for survivors of the Ehime Maru incident that occurred on 10 February 2001, requested the Defense Agency respond.
 Chihaya began searching in August 2001.

 The ship participated in the International Submarine Rescue Training Pacific Reach 2002 held in April 2002.
 In addition to successful operations despite stormy weather, the DSRV succeeded not only in its originally planned soft mate (arrival at the sunken submarine), but also in its hard mate (opening the hatch, more practical rescue training).
 At this point, the transport helicopter MH-53E Sea Dragon had succeeded in landing training.

 In May 2008, a member of the explosives disposal corps on board set a record of 450 m in depth due to saturated diving, setting the second highest (at that time) record in the world after 534 m in France.

-In response to the Great East Japan Earthquake caused by the Tohoku-Pacific Ocean Earthquake that occurred on March 11, 2011, the ship was dispatched off Sanriku as part of the disaster relief.
-Chihaya was engaged in this duty from June 26 to July 3.
+In response to the Great East Japan Earthquake caused by the Tohoku-Pacific Ocean Earthquake that occurred on 11 March 2011, the ship was dispatched off Sanriku as part of the disaster relief.
+Chihaya was engaged in this duty from 26 June to 3 July.

-From July 13, 2018, she provided support in response to the flooding in July 2018.
+From 13 July 2018, she provided support in response to the flooding in July 2018.